FluxAir

 While mobile apps help users plan and book, they often stop supporting them the moment they step into the terminal.
 This is where FluxAir jumps in to resolve this problem.

-FluxAir has a dynamic QR code that acts as the passenger’s digital handoff from mobile experience to on-ground airport systems.
+FluxAir has a Dynamic QR Code that acts as the passenger's digital handoff from mobile experience to On-Ground Airport Systems.

 Zero Learning Curve